• Skip to main content

 • Fresh herbs: add flavour and moisture.

-• Cheese: either mozzarella or cheddar will work.
+• Cheese: both mozzarella and cheddar will work.

 • Salt and pepper: it's important to season your filling mixture really well so you don't end up with bland tasting peppers.
 Some of the flavour will be absorbed by the peppers as they bake.